CartoDB/observatory-extension/doc/API.md

 ### Available fields

+The Demographic Snapshot contains a broad subset of demographic measures in the Data Observatory.
+Over 80 measurements are returned by a single API request.

 __todo__

-### OBS_GetSegmentationSnapshot
+## OBS_GetSegmentationSnapshot

-The Segmentation Snapshot API call enables you to determine the pre calculated population segment for a location.
+The Segmentation Snapshot API call enables you to determine the pre-calculated population segment for a location.
 For example, you can take the location of a store location and determine what classification of population exists around that location.
 If you need help creating coordinates from addresses, [see our geocoding documentation].

 ### API Syntax